yunkunrao/tendermint.com/src/content/intro/getting-started/first-tmsp-app.md

 ## Next Step

-In the next tutorial, we will show how to [launch a TMSP testnet](/intro/getting-started/deploy-testnet).
+In the next tutorial, we will show how to <router-link to="/intro/getting-started/deploy-testnet">deploy a TMSP testnet</router-link>.